Strongman Atlas Stone Technique: Improving Lift Efficiency

 • core stability under load

-Because the implement is round, unstable, and often tacky-dependent, small technical improvements can drastically increase performance and reduce wasted energy.
+Because the stone is round, unstable, and often tacky-dependent, small technical improvements can make a big difference in your performance and cut a ton of wasted energy.

 • conserve strength across multiple attempts